-Kids from the Grandmont Rosedale neighborhoods play ball every spring in ROSEDALE-GRANDMONT LITTLE LEAGUE, an instructional/recreational league supported by all the neighborhood associations.
+Kids from the Grandmont Rosedale neighborhoods play ball every spring in ROSEDALE GRANDMONT BASEBALL LEAGUE, an instructional/recreational league supported by all the neighborhood associations.

-Open to boys and girls ages 4-16, the league is an official Little League affiliate, and is an all-volunteer effort by parents of players.
-All parents are expected to help in some way--managing, coaching, preparing fields, publicizing, organizing, fundraising, uniforms, concessions, picture day, etc.
+Open to boys and girls ages 3-16, the league is an official Cal Ripken/Babe Ruth affiliate, and is an all-volunteer effort by parents of players.
+All parents are expected to help in some way--managing, coaching, preparing fields, publicizing, organizing, fundraising, picture day, etc.

 The season runs from mid-April through late June; Opening Day is usually the last Saturday in April.
 Games are played at local fields.
-Registration usually is held on the first two Saturdays in February, from 9 AM till 1 PM at the GRDC building (Grand River east of Evergreen), though online registration can be done at any time beginning in February through their website.
+An in-person registration session is usually held on the first Saturday in March from 9 AM till 1 PM at the GRDC building (Grand River east of Evergreen), though online registration can be done at any time beginning in February through their website.

-The four divisions in Rosedale-Grandmont Little League are:
+The three divisions in Rosedale Grandmont Baseball League are: